pleabargain/EnglishHelpsYourCareer/english_question_words.md

 - Where are your neighbors from?

 # When
+- When did you last speak with a Japanese person?
+- When do Japanese people usually go to sleep?
+- When do you leave?
+- When will you return?
+- When did you buy your car?
+- When did you come back after your long walk?
+- When did you return after your long walk?
+- When did you first notice those spots on your child?
+- When did you arrive into the country?
+- When do you plan to onboard [your|this] new hire?
+- When will your product be available in the market?
+- When can we expect to be able to buy your product?
+- When was the last time your club had a meeting?
+- When was the last competition?
 - When does the daily meeting start on your project?
+- When are we scheduled to release this feature?
+- When is the next sprint?
 - When are you going to complete the current sprint?
 - When is the next pentest?
 - When it is going to happen?